Max Muncy Preview, Player Props: Dodgers vs. Nationals

-The Los Angeles Dodgers, including Max Muncy and his .583 slugging percentage over his past 10 games, battle starter Jake Irvin and the Washington Nationals at Nationals Park, Saturday at 4:05 PM ET.
+The Los Angeles Dodgers, including Max Muncy and his .541 slugging percentage over his past 10 games, take on starting pitcher Trevor Williams and the Washington Nationals at Nationals Park, Sunday at 1:35 PM ET.

-In his most recent game, he had two hits (going 2-for-5 with a home run and two RBI) against the Nationals.
+He racked up three RBI (going 1-for-4 with a home run) in his most recent game against the Nationals.

 Max Muncy Game Info & Props vs. the Nationals